megaport/terraform-provider-megaport/docs/data-sources/mves.md

 ### Optional

 - `include_resource_tags` (Boolean) Whether to fetch resource tags for each MVE.
-Defaults to false.
 Enabling this causes an additional API call per MVE, which may be slow for accounts with many MVEs.
 - `product_uid` (String) The unique identifier of a specific MVE to look up.
 If not provided, all active MVEs are returned.

 ### Read-Only